 Sitting back with earphones while a tape or CD plays seems like an effortless way to learn.
-You imagine your brain to be like a sponge or paper towel as if it would soak up information the way a kitchen sponge soaks up spills.
+You might imagine your brain to be like a sponge or paper towel as if it would soak up information the way a kitchen sponge soaks up spills.

 Sleep learning, also known as passive learning and hypnopedia, can have a role.
-The scenario above isn’t it.
+The scenario above just isn’t it.

-While sleep learning doesn’t work that way for acquiring new information, listening before you slip off into REM sleep works very well for information review.
+While sleep learning doesn’t work that way for acquiring new information, listening to information before you slip off into REM sleep works very well for information review.
 Reviewing information helps strengthen the already existing connections, helping to affix the information in the mind.
 It helps with later information recall.
 It’s another opportunity to make those connections between synapses.

-This is information mastery and it’s part of learning as well.
+This is known as information mastery.
+It’s part of learning as well.

 It’s also known as memory consolidation.